 Further complicating the landscape is the effort by some district courts to distinguish investor-state arbitrations from international commercial arbitrations, ostensibly on the greater role nations play in establishing the former.
-There may be merit to the exercise, 50 but in practice courts have often relied on entirely extraneous factors in determining that Section 1782 should be applied.
-In In re Oxus Gold PLC (Oxus Gold), 51 for example, the court based its decision to grant discovery on the parties' use of UNCITRAL rules in their investor-state arbitration.
-52 It is not clear whether the court believed this factor was important because it thought that use of the rules signified that the United Nations was involved, or because, as it implied, it thought the UNCITRAL rules themselves constitute a type of 'international law'.
-53 In any event, both premises are false.
-54 Notwithstanding its analytical flaws, Oxus Gold has been repeatedly cited by courts for the proposition that investor-state arbitrations qualify as 'foreign or international tribunals'.
-55
+There may be merit to the exercise,48 but in practice courts have often relied on entirely extraneous factors in determining that §1782 should be applied.
+In In re Oxus Gold PLC,49 for example, the court based its decision to grant discovery on the parties' use of UNCITRAL Rules in their investor-state arbitration.50 It is not clear whether the court believed this factor was important because it thought that use of the rules signified that the United Nations was involved or because, as it implied, it thought the Rules themselves constitute a type of 'international law'.51 In any event, both premises are false.52 Notwithstanding its analytical flaws, Oxus Gold has been repeatedly cited by courts for the proposition that investor-state arbitrations qualify as 'foreign or international tribunals'.53

 Most of the other investor-state arbitration cases to date relate to a dispute between Chevron and certain Ecuadorian parties, which included an arbitration between Chevron and Ecuador pursuant to a bilateral investment treaty between Ecuador and the United States.
-Because the discovery Chevron sought in multiple district courts through Section 1782 was also for use in civil and criminal proceedings in Ecuador - which clearly satisfied the statute's requirement - courts did not need to determine whether the arbitration was captured as well.
-56 Many courts nonetheless did so, but usually in cursory dicta.
-57
+Because the discovery Chevron sought in multiple district courts through §1782 was also for use in civil and criminal proceedings in Ecuador - which clearly satisfied the statute's requirement - courts did not need to determine whether the arbitration was captured as well.54 Many courts nonetheless did so, but usually in cursory dicta.55

 The principal disagreement among the district courts about whether they may authorise discovery for use in either type of private arbitration centers on two aspects of Intel.
 First, the Supreme Court's quotation of Hans Smit's 1965 article in which he defined 'tribunal' to include 'arbitral tribunals'.
-Several courts have read the relevant passage of Intel to simply provide a list of all adjudicatory bodies covered by Section 1782.58 Their rationale is that because the Supreme Court 'quoted approvingly language that included "arbitral tribunals with the term's meaning in Section 1782(a)", it must have endorsed the entirety of that language.59 Other courts have vigorously disputed that the Supreme Court intended Smit's article to support anything more than the proposition for which it was cited - that Congress intended Section 1782 to cover quasi-judicial bodies.60
+Several courts have read the relevant passage of Intel to simply provide a list of all adjudicatory bodies covered by §1782.56 Their rationale is that, because the Supreme Court 'quoted approvingly language that included 'arbitral tribunals within the term's meaning in §1782(a)', it must have endorsed the entirety of that language.57 Other courts have vigorously disputed that the Supreme Court intended Smit's article to support anything more than the proposition for which it was cited - that Congress intended §1782 to cover quasi-judicial bodies.58